 Our Governing body has a mix of new and experienced members representing different views.
 Each Governor is elected to run a four year term of office although it is only the Parent Governors who stands to be elected or re-elected

 There are eleven Governors who sit across two committees – Curriculum and then Finance, Staffing and Premises Committee.
 Additionally we have a Strategy Committee comprising of the Committee chairs and Headteacher.
-Full a full list and terms of office details please click here.

 The purpose of declaring such interests is to enable the governing body to put controls in place to ensure there is no conflict between a governor or staff member’s private interest and the school’s interests.